ANUJ-GAUTAM26/news-aggregator-pipeline/README.md

     [aws]
     s3_bucket_name = your-unique-s3-bucket-name
     ```
+5.  **Create a `.gitignore` file:**
+    It is crucial to create a `.gitignore` file and add `config.ini` to it.
+This prevents your secret keys from being accidentally uploaded to GitHub.

 ## ▶️ How to Run
 Execute the main script from the root directory of the project:
 ```bash
 python news_pipeline.py